Sergio G. Lazzarini

 Impact Investments: A Proposal

 We have witnessed an increased interest of private investors to support projects with proven social impact.
 The so-called impact investments aim at providing capital to innovative projects where social impact is measured and assured.
 We have worked with actors in this field to develop pilot studies in impact investing and have developed some preliminary guidelines to support those pilot studies.
-In an article with Sandro Cabral (UFBA), Sérgio Jurandyr Machado (Ministry of Finance) and Marcelo Barbosa (Vieira, Rezende, Barbosa e Guerreiro Advogados), we offer na actionable proposal to implement impact investments in Brazil.
+In an article with Sandro Cabral (UFBA), Sérgio Jurandyr Machado (Ministry of Finance) and Marcelo Barbosa (Vieira, Rezende, Barbosa e Guerreiro Advogados), we also offer na actionable proposal focused on education.
 You can access here a ppt presentation in English or a research report in Portuguese.

 Owners and their Connections: the "Small World" of Corporate Networks

 The book The Small Worlds of Corporate Governance (MIT Press, 2012), edited by Bruce Kogut, consolidates the result of years of research by an international group, of which I was part, mapping the owners of companies in several countries.
 The idea is to examine how corporate networks responded to various shocks affecting local ownership relations (such as the wave of privatization and liberalization of the 1990s).
 A more specific analysis for the Brazilian case is presented in my book Capitalism of Ties (in Portuguese, Capitalismo de Laços: Os Donos do Brasil e suas Conexões, Campus/Elsevier, 2011).

 "Grand visions fizzle in Brazil," New York Times, April 13, 2014.
 Link

 "A bank that may be too big for Brazil," Washington Post, December 14, 2013.
 Link

 “La plus grande boucherie du monde,” Le Point, October 25, 2013.
 Link